$\leq_{SP}$ Can Have Infinitely Many Classes: Introduction

-Thus, $\leq_{SP}$ is a pre-ordering of theories which measures how difficult it is to build saturated models.
-The main case of interest is when $ \mbox{cof}(\lambda) < \theta$.
+Thus, $\le_{\SP}$ is a pre-ordering of theories which measures how difficult it is to build saturated models.

-In \cite{ShelahIso}, the first author proves: the stable theories are the minimal $SP$-class, and unsimple theories are always maximal.
-In \cite{ShelahSimple}, the first author additionally proves that consistently, unsimple theories are exactly the maximal class.
+In \cite{ShelahIso}, the first author proves: the stable theories are the minimal $\SP$-class, and non-simple theories are always maximal.
+In \cite{ShelahSimple}, the first author additionally proves that consistently, non-simple theories are exactly the maximal class.

 Recently, there has been substantial progress on Keisler's order $\trianglelefteq$, another pre-ordering of theories which measures how difficult it is to build saturated models; see for instance \cite{Optimals} and \cite{InfManyClass} by the first author and Malliaris.
 In particular, in \cite{InfManyClass} it is shown that Keisler's order has infinitely many classes, these being seperated by certain amalgamation properties.
-In this paper we use similar ideas to continue investigation of $\leq_{SP}$.
+In this paper we use similar ideas to continue investigation of $\le_{\SP}$.

-In Section~\ref{Background} we summarize what is already known on $\leq_{SP}$.
+In \S2 we summarize what is already known on $\le_{\SP}$.

-In Section~\ref{ForcingAxioms}, we introduce several amalgamation-related properties of forcing notions (Definition ~\ref{DefOfAPProps}), and show that it is preserved under iterations in a suitable sense (Theorem~\ref{IterationPreserves}).
-In light of this, we define a class of forcing axioms (Definition~\ref{DefOfAxioms}); these are closely related to the forcing axiom Ax$\mu_0$, defined by the first author in \cite{ShelahForcing} and used to demonstrate the consistent maximality of unsimple theories under $\leq_{SP}$ in \cite{ShelahSimple}.
+In \S3, we introduce several amalgamation-related properties of forcing notions (Definition ~\ref{DefOfAPProps}), and show that it is preserved under iterations in a suitable sense (Theorem~\ref{IterationPreserves}).
+In light of this, we define a class of forcing axioms (Definition~\ref{DefOfAxioms}); these are closely related to the forcing axiom $\Ax_{\mu_0}$, defined by the first author in \cite{ShelahForcing} and used to demonstrate the consistent maximality of non-simple theories under $\le_{\SP}$ in \cite{ShelahSimple}.
 However, the forcing axioms we develop are designed specifically for what we want and have been simplified somewhat.

-In Section~\ref{IndSystems}, we define and prove some helpful facts about non-forking diagrams of models.
+In \S4, we define and prove some helpful facts about non-forking diagrams of models.